How to reconcile Square income

 To reconcile income for an event or sales income:

-(3) select the 'Income Received' option in the popup and enter the details
+(3) select the 'Income Received' option in the pop-up and enter the details.

-TOP TIP: shorten the 'Description to Remember' field to just the first part of the description as this will enable all future sales / event income to auto-match!
+Consider shortening the 'Description to Remember' field to just the first part of the description as this will enable all future sales / event income to auto-match!

 Card/Payment Process Fee

-To reconcile Square transaction fee:
+To reconcile Square transaction fees:

-(3) select the 'Card/Payment Processor Fee' option in the popup and enter the details
+(3) select the 'Card/Payment Processor Fee' option in the pop-up and enter the details .

 Recording Square CASH that is banked (not relevant for most organisations)

-NOTE: This is only applicable where Square is being used as a till system through which cash is being recorded.
+This is only applicable where Square is being used as a till system through which cash is being recorded.

-If you are using Square as a till system where both cash and card sales are being recorded, then your Square balance will be made up of both cash held and card transactions that have been collected and awaiting payout to your bank account.
+If you are using Square as a till system where both cash and card sales are being recorded, then your Square balance will be made up of both cash held and card transactions that have been collected and are awaiting payout to your bank account.

 This will automatically create an entry in your Square account in ExpensePlus, causing your Square balance to reduce - reflecting that the money has been banked.